 Day and night watches are practically similar to moon phase watches but quite limited.
 They only display whether it’s night or daytime.

-Dive watches are designed to withstand water so they have features to do just that.
+Dive watches are a popular type of watch designed to withstand water so they have features to do just that.

 As mentioned in the previous section, these smartwatches are “smart” because they offer a variety of features.
 However, not all smartwatches are the same.
-Some are water resistant, some have shutter function for your camera, some can even measure your heart rate and track your sleep.
+Some are water-resistant, some have a remote shutter for your camera, some can even measure your heart rate and track your sleep.
 Some offer all these and more while some do not.
+We’ve covered the different types of smartwatches here.

 Watch Type Comparison Table